Global title: Routing structure

 In America, the limitations of the North American Numbering Plan mean that the destination country is not immediately obvious from the called party address.
 However, the fact that there is unified administration means that this can be overcome by having complete analysis at every point where it is needed.

 Global title routing in mobile networks

-In mobile networks, there are database queries such as "how can I tell if this subscriber is really who he says he is" (MAP_Send_Authentication_Info) which have to be routed back to the database which holds the subscriber's information (the HLR, or in this case, the AUC).
+In mobile networks, there are database queries such as "how can I tell if this subscriber is really who he says he is" (MAP_Send_Authentication_Info) which have to be routed back to the database which holds the subscriber's information (the home location register [HLR], or in this case, the authentication center [AuC]).

-Unfortunately, at the time the subscriber first arrives, we don't know which HLR is the subscriber's HLR.
-For this reason, the queries have to be routed on the subscriber's identity (IMSI) is used to generate the called party address in the message.
-How this is done depends whether we are in world area 1 (North America) or somewhere else.
+When the subscriber first arrives the subscriber's HLR is unknown.
+For this reason, the queries have to be routed on the subscriber's identity (IMSI) which is used to generate the called party address in the message.
+How this is done depends on the location.
 There are three types of GT in use in mobile networks known as E.164 (MSISDN), E.212(IMSI) and E.214(MGT):